eliseomartelli/eliseomartelli.it/_posts/2020-03-02-netflix-payments-home-assistant.md

 ### Updating the message

-A possible solution to notify of the decrement is to send another message, I'm not using this solution because it appears quite _"chatty"_ to me and I don't want to annoy my friends.
+A possible solution to notify of the decrement is to send another message, but I'm not using this solution because it appears quite _"chatty"_ to me and I don't want to annoy my friends.
 Since Telegram supports **editing of messages**, I've opted to use this solution.
 We just need to add another action to the previous automation.